charliemcleavy18-alt/SOC-ANALYST-LABS/Phishing Challenges/Snapped Phish-ing/README.md

 <br>
 <br>
-Within the email there was a suspicious email attachment (Direct Credit Advice.html).
+Within the email there was a suspicious attachment (Direct Credit Advice.html).
 Using the Linux cat command, I identified the link was redirecting victims to the malicious domain: kennaroads[.]buzz.
 <br>
 As seen above, I utilised CyberChef to defang the URL so that it is not accidentally clicked.
 An important safety procedure.
 <br>